moshie/teamwork-api/README.md

-# Teamwork Api Wrapper
+# Teamwork Api

-A node wrapper around teamwork projects api making it easier to perform api requests.
+A wrapper around teamwork api making it easier to perform requests.

 ## Installation